justtakingsomenotes/mynotes/linuxbible.md

 ## Ch 6 Managing running processes

-Process = running instance of a command
+Process = running instance of a command, note to self: check whether this is
-Process ID = unique number, may be reused, associated with a particular user account and group account each process stores its raw information in a subdirectory of /proc user cat or less within /proc for more information Listing processes with ps ps = list processes associated with the terminal top = more screen oriented and can change the status of processes ps u = provides more information (STAT column: R=running process, S=sleeping process, + = foreground operation, etc; VSZ column = virtual set size, RSS = resident set size which is memory in kb allocated to the process and used respectively, RSS cannot be swapped as it is physocal memory; TIME column = CPU time used in seconds) ps aux | less = show all process of all users, not only associated with the terminal, also background processes ps ux = same except only processes for user running the commands ps -eo pid,user,rss --sort=-rss | less = -e running processes, -o show items specified after the command options and sort by RSS column
+the same concept as classes and their instances in Python

+Process ID = unique number, may be reused, associated with a particular user
+account and group account

+each process stores its raw information in a subdirectory of `/proc`

+use `cat` or `less` or `more` within `/proc` for more information

+### Listing processes with ps

+`ps` = list processes associated with the terminal

+`top` = more screen oriented and can change the status of processes

+`ps u` = provides more information (STAT column: R=running process,
+S=sleeping process, + = foreground operation, etc; VSZ column = virtual set size,
+RSS = resident set size which is memory in kb allocated to the process and
+used respectively, RSS cannot be swapped as it is physical memory; TIME
+column = CPU time used in seconds)

+`ps aux | less` = show all process of all users, not only associated with
+the terminal, also background processes

+`ps ux` = same as above except only processes for user running the commands

+`ps -eo pid,user,rss --sort=-rss | less` = `-e` running processes, `-o` show
+items specified after the command options and sort by RSS column
-Listing processes with top
+Listing processes with top (VERY COOL)

-top sorts by default by CPU time currently used (renice means reprioritise) only root can kill processes using top unless top is used to kill a process owned by user running top information of top is updated every 5 seconds by default
+`top` sorts by default by CPU time currently used
+(renice means reprioritise)

+only root can kill processes using `top` unless `top` is used to kill a
+process owned by user running `top`

+information of `top` is updated every 5 seconds by default
 p.
-141 for top options
+141 for `top` options

+press `1` to toggle through the different CPUs, press `u` and enter
+username to display user-specific processes

+Killing and renicing (NI column show nice value) processes while `top` is
+running:
-press one to toggle through the different CPUs press u and enter username to display user-specific processes Killing and renicing (NI column show nice value) processes while top is running: note process ID and press r to renice, type in PID and give new priority from -20 to 19 (aka nice value) where negative numbers mean higher priority
+take a note of the process ID and press `r` to renice, type in PID and give
+new priority from -20 to 19 (aka nice value) where negative numbers mean
+higher priority
-...or press k to kill a process.
-Then type 15 to kill cleanly or 9 to kill outright Listing processes with System Monitor (Gnome)
+...or press `k` to kill a process.
+Then type `15` to kill cleanly or `9` to
+kill outright

+### Listing processes with System Monitor (Gnome)

+By default, only running processes associated with the user are displayed.
+Menu button with "3 bars" lets you select other users' processes.

+### Managing background and foreground processes

+VERY COOL - in terminal: `firefox &` means to run firefox without attaching
+it to the terminal it was run from which means to run it in the BACKGROUND.

+Conclusion of using the ampersand `&`: `&` results in a line in terminal
+looking like `[3] 12345` where `[job number] [PID of what's in front of &]`.
+Then the program is started outside the terminal without blocking it.
+Not using `&` would (normally) block the terminal until the program is closed.

+# Continue formatting here
-By default, only running processes associated with the user are displayed menu button with "3 bars" lets you select other users' processes Managing background and foreground processes in terminal: firefox & means to run firefox without attaching it to the terminal it was run from which means to run it in the background another example: find /usr > /tmp/alluserfiles & the ampersand (&) thing results in a line in terminal looking like [3] 12345 = [job number] PID "at" let's you schedule processes (see man pages, tons of options) jobs = show commands running in the background, +/- signs mean that the process has been placed to the fore-/background most recently respectively all jobs requiring terminal input cannot run in the background and are therefore stopped when until put back to the foreground again
+"at" let's you schedule processes (see man pages, tons of options) jobs = show commands running in the background, +/- signs mean that the process has been placed to the fore-/background most recently respectively all jobs requiring terminal input cannot run in the background and are therefore stopped when until put back to the foreground again